hoxo-m/githubinstall/README.md

-# githubinstall: Easy to install R packages on GitHub
+# An Easy Way to Install R Packages on GitHub
 Koji MAKIYAMA (@hoxo_m)